RedisLabs/redislabs-docs/content/rs/administering/adding-node.md

     "/rs/installing-upgrading/configuring/cluster-dns/_index.md"
     >}}) each time a node is added or replaced.

+- We recommend that you add nodes one after the other rather than in parallel to avoid errors that occur because the connection to the other the other nodes in the cluster cannot be verified.

 ## Adding a node to an existing cluster

 To add a node in RS: